backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Variables.md

 	- **When using variable we need not enclose the values within double quotes otherwise they will be treated as strings**.
 		- If we want to interpolate variables in strings we use the following syntax: `"This is a variable: ${var.<variable_name}"`
 	- ![[attachments/Pasted image 20230102223131.png]]
+- We can **declare an input variable as sensitive by setting `sensitive` to `true`**.
+	- Terraform will redact the value from its output when we run a plan, apply, or destroy command.
+	- If we want to refer sensitive inputs in outputs then we have to use [[Terraform - Variables#Sensitive Outputs | Sensitive Outputs]]
+- Marking variables as sensitive is not sufficient to secure them since they are stored in plain text in the local state file.
+	- Terraform Cloud encrypts all variable values before storing them.
 - The Terraform `console` command opens an interactive console that we can use to evaluate expressions in the context of your configuration.
 	- This can be very useful when working with and *troubleshooting variable definitions*.